 Should you keep going?
 Turn around and head for home?
 Find shelter as quickly as possible?

 In the Northern Hemisphere, warm air rising over the tropics is pulled north by cold Arctic air sinking and flowing south.
-The rotation of the Earth tugs that conveyor belt of wind sideways, causing many prevailing weather patterns to move across North America from west to east.
+Earth’s rotation tugs that conveyor belt of wind sideways, causing many prevailing weather patterns to move across North America from west to east.

 Rising air lifts moisture into the sky where it can form droplets that gather into clouds.
 White clouds usually aren’t carrying enough moisture to turn into precipitation.
 Gray clouds are weighted with wetness and might let loose rain, sleet or snow.
 Tinges of green in fast-moving clouds suggest danger of hail and potential for tornadoes.